 BlinkNow Foundation (the "Foundation") is a New Jersey, non-profit corporation established on October 1, 2007.
 The Foundation's mission is to improve the quality of life for children in Surkhet, Nepal by maintaining a home for orphaned children and a school, women's center and health clinic for the community.
 The Foundation achieves its mission by providing financial and management support to Kopila Valley Sewa Samaj, a Nepali non-governmental organization that operates the home and school.
-It also seeks to inspire others by serving as a model for excellence in providing a loving home for orphaned children, educating impoverished children, teaching women the tools they need for economic self-sufficiency and healthcare services.
+It also seeks to inspire others by serving as a model for excellence in providing a loving home for orphaned children, educating impoverished children, teaching women the tools they need for economic self-sufficiency, and providing healthcare services to the children, women and families in our community.